Russian-Doom/russian-doom/COMPILING.md

 ```
 Available components are `doom`, `heretic`, `hexen`.

-## Packaging International Doom
+## Packaging Russian Doom

 Packaging is performed using Cpack.

-If you want to overwrite the package version, set `ID_BUILD_VERSION_OVERWRITE` cmake variable at configuring time,
+If you want to overwrite the package version, set `RD_BUILD_VERSION_OVERWRITE` cmake variable at configuring time,
 instead of using `-R` Cpack parameter.

-To package International Doom, run the following commands:
+To package Russian Doom, run the following commands:
 ```shell
 cd build
 cpack -G ZIP